|Title||THE DISSOLVING BOTTLE|

 |Vilma Magsino||BBDO Guerrero||Final Art|

 |Roshan Nandwani||BBDO Guerrero||Strategy|

 |Ernest Pascual||BBDO Guerrero||Digital|

 |Alex Nochesada||Flare Manila||Production|

 The Philippines is commonly called a “sachet economy”.
 This is how most people purchase their toiletries, with little education on the impact of single-use plastics on the environment.
 And due to inadequate waste management, we are the third largest ocean polluter in the world.
 A terrifying statistic for a country located at the center of the marine ecosystem.
 Solid shampoo bars are a great and simple solution to this problem.
 But after 32 years of existence, most people still think it’s a bar of soap.
 It’s not appealing for the hotel industry or home consumers to use.
 Bottles for hair.
 Bars for body.
 So by changing its shape, maybe we can change consumer mindset.

-The plastic-free and dissolving shampoo bars came in three scents: Tea tree, Lavender and Peppermint.
+The shampoo bars came in three scents: Tea tree, Lavender and Peppermint.
 Color and form were considered to make it appealing and easy to understand.
 The solid shampoo bars were produced through a 3D-printable mold for easy replication, along with a Dissolving Font to push education on sustainability.
 We partnered with an FDA-approved supplier to produce shampoos with our molds.
 Products were sent out to hotels and influencers around the Philippines for small-batch testing.